 - Comprehension- The test taker is asked to answer questions based on knowledge of generalized principles as well as social situations.
 This is to measure the ability to use past experiences to form practical understanding and judgement.

-Perceptual Reasoning Index
+Perceptual Reasoning Index of IQ Tests

 The Perceptual Reasoning Index Score is made up of three core subtests and two supplemental.
 Core subtests are in bold: